Which law states that the volume of a gas is directly proportional to its temperature in Kelvin?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The statement that the volume of a gas is directly proportional to its temperature in Kelvin is described by Charles's Law.
-This law articulates that, when pressure is held constant, the volume of a given mass of gas increases as the temperature increases, and likewise, when the temperature decreases, the volume also decreases.
+The statement that the volume of a gas is directly proportional to its temperature in Kelvin is a principle described by Charles's Law.
+This law indicates that if the pressure of a gas is held constant, an increase in temperature will result in an increase in the volume of the gas, and vice versa.
+The relationship can be mathematically expressed as V ∝ T, where V represents volume and T represents temperature in Kelvin.

 Subscribe